top of page

 The NMOSFETs are each separately driven by a Microchip (formerly Telcom) TC4422 9Apk fast MOSFET driver.
 DeepSeek recommended the drivers be decoupled with ceramic X7R 100nF and 10µF:

 The TC4422s are powered from the Manson EP-613 12V supply.
-I placed a MF-R050 30Vmax Ihold 0.50A Imax 40A polyswitch where the supply enters and a 1.5KE15CA TVS across the +12V physically close to the TC4422s.
+There is a MF-R050 30Vmax Ihold 0.50A Imax 40A polyswitch where the supply enters and a 1.5KE15CA TVS across the +12V physically close to the TC4422s.
 In the event of it triggering, the green +12V PSU LED will extinguish.

-After the fuse I added two 10µF MLCs in parallel, ensuring low ESR fast current pulse decoupling.
+After the fuse thw 12V supply has 2x 10µF MLCs in parallel for low ESR fast current pulse decoupling.

 The TC4422 datasheet recommends decoupling with 1.0µF for each 1000pF of load capacitance.